-Imported products, as well as locally produced goods are subject to a 16-percent value-added tax (VAT).
+Imported products, as well as locally produced goods are subject to a 16 percent value-added tax (VAT).
 Imported products are subject to a VAT based on the cost-insurance-freight (CIF) value.
-Agricultural and pharmaceutical products are exempt from the 16-percent sales tax.
-Jordan's General Sales Tax Department levies a special sales tax on specific items such as tobacco products and alcoholic beverages.
-These are subject to a 13-percent general sales tax in addition to the special sales tax.
-Non-basic foodstuffs are subject to a four-percent general sales tax.
+Agricultural and pharmaceutical products are exempt from the 16 percent sales tax.
+Jordan's General Sales Tax Department_levies a special sales tax on specific items such as tobacco products and alcoholic beverages.
+These are subject to a 13 percent general sales tax in addition to the special sales tax.
+Non-basic foodstuffs are subject to a four percent general sales tax.

 Special Import Provisions: Pre-import clearance is required for certain commodities.
 The clearance, once obtained, acts as an import license.
 The Ministries of Agriculture, Industry, Trade, and Supply, and Health are Jordan's three import license issuing entities.
-Rejected shipments may be appealed.
+Rejected shipments may be appealed, mainly through re-testing, the timeline of the process is dependent on the nature of the product, and the regulations that governs that specific material.